shot-codes/milkway-local/README.md

 - [ ] Chat

   - [x] Chat API vs Completions API
+  - [ ] Try fine-tuning instead of using embeddings to prompt engineer
   - [ ] Chat API: Add previous response messages to query (maintain state in frontend)
   - [ ] Split data into smaller embeddings (Adding context to each Eg. Lactobio: Is compliant because...)
   - [ ] Interface